 IPClaim objects have an owner reference set to the Metal3Data object created

 from the Metal3DataTemplate, the owner reference chain links a Metal3Machine to

-IPAddress objects created for it, allowing for CAPI
+IPAddress objects were created for it, allowing for CAPI

-The project is fulfilling its basic requirements, but we are looking into extending it and covering more use-cases.
-For example we are looking at adding an integration with Infoblox and other external IPAM services.
+The project is fulfilling its basic requirements, but we are looking into extending it and covering more use cases.
+For example, we are looking at adding integration with Infoblox and other external IPAM services.
 Do not hesitate to open an issue if you have some ideas for new features!